smart-on-fhir/fhir-bulk-data-docs/authorization.md

 # SMART Backend Services: Authorization Guide

-## Profile audience and scope
+## Profile Audience and Scope

-This profile is intended to be used by developers of back-end services that need to access FHIR resources by requesting access tokens from OAuth 2.0 compliant authorization servers.
-This profile assumes that a backend service has been authorized up-front, at registration time, and describes the runtime process by which the service acquires an access token that can be used to communicate with a FHIR Resoure Server.
+This profile is intended to be used by developers of back-end services that autonomously (or semi-autonomously) need to access FHIR resources from an EHR that has pre-authorized a defined scope of access.
+Specifically, this profile describes the registration process by which a backend service is pre-authorized, and the runtime process by which the service acquires an access token that can be used to retrieve FHIR resources.
+This specification is not restricted to use for retrieving bulk data; it may be used to connect to any FHIR API endpoint, including both synchronous and asynchronous access.

 #### **Use this profile** when the following conditions apply:

+* The target EHR can register the backend service and pre-authorize access to a defined set of FHIR resources.
-* The service runs automatically, without user interaction
+* The backend service may run autonomously, or with user interaction that does not include access authorization.
-* The service is able to protect a private key
+* The backend service is able to protect a private key.
+* No compelling need exists for a user to authorize the access at runtime.

 ### Examples

-* An analytics platform or data warehouse that periodically performs a bulk data export from an electronic health record system to provide insights into a population of patients.
+* An analytics platform or data warehouse that periodically performs a bulk data import from an electronic health record system for analysis of a population of patients.

 * A lab monitoring service that determines which patients are currently admitted to the hospital, reviews incoming laboratory results, and generates clinical alerts when specific trigger conditions are met.
+Note that in this example, the monitoring service may be a backend client to multiple servers.

 * A data integration service that periodically queries the EHR for newly registered patients and synchronizes these with an external database